-Big data is vital in the functionality and productivity of organization’s web presence.
-Improving the way you harness and use big data will benefit your marketing strategy by helping you reach the right people, at the right time, with the right content.
+Big data is vital in the functionality and productivity of an organization’s web presence.
+Improving the way you harness and use big data will benefit your marketing strategy by helping you reach the right people at the best time with relevant content.

-What Is It Anyway?
+What Is Big Data, Anyway?

-Big Data and E-mail Marketing
+Big Data and Email Marketing

 More Personalization, Please

-Grabbing Attention from the Start
+Grabbing Attention from Subject Lines

 Automating the Process